Amberley village is one of the prettiest I know in West Sussex.

-The village has its own castle – in use as a hotel and wedding venue.
-Even if you are not staying at the hotel you can walk around the back of the building on your way into the wild brooks.
+The village also has its own castle – now in use as a hotel and wedding venue.
+Even if you are not staying at the hotel you can walk around the back of the building on your way into the Pulborough Brooks.

 Amberley Working Museum